thyrc/alog/README.md

 In fact by default `alog` just replaces the first *word* on every line of any input stream with a customizable string.

-With version 0.6

-* you can (at a substantial cost of CPU cycles) replace the `$remote_user` with '-' as well and
-* by default any leading Spaces or Tabs will be removed from every line before replacing any `$remote_addr`.

 So "log file anonymizer" might be a bit of an overstatement, but `alog` can be used to (very efficiently) replace the `$remote_addr` part in many access log formats, e.g. Nginx' default combined log format: